nnaumenko/iot_ambit/tests/test_diag/readme.md

+# Purpose of the tests

+To confirm that any of the recent modification of module Diag (diagnostic log) and its components did not introduce anomalies to module's performance

 # Running the tests

 Copy here all necessary files from main project directory.
 The files to be copied are as follows: